Skip to content

 • Columnar storage

-Uber found 80% of queries in their production environment to be aggregation queries and columnar data storage of OpenObserve means that aggregation queries will typically be much faster than Elasticsearch.
+Consider Uber, which found that 80% of the queries in its production environment were aggregation queries.
+Our columnar data storage means that aggregation queries are much faster in OpenObserve than they typically are in Elasticsearch.

 Storage Cost Comparison